 A “quick & dirty” iPhone video of the first time the VRay Orb 80 3D antenna became operational on 5 February 2013.

-This basketball-sized antenna is designed for use on automated industrial and warehouse equipment, such as fork lifts.
-It produces more than 2.5 million individually steered beams per second, as it switches through 80 elements every 100 microseconds.
+This basketball-sized antenna is designed for use in applications such as automated industrial warehouses and container terminals where multipath effectively “kills” other radio-positioning systems.
+The Vray antenna produces more than 2.5 million individually steered beams per second, as it switches through 80 elements every 100 microseconds.

 Many other VRay antennas are under development, including smaller, more flexible or differently shaped form factors.
-The USAF is even designing a version to be built into soldiers’ helmets.
+The USAF is even designing a version that could be built into soldiers’ helmets.

 Welcome to the future of GPS 2.0!